 We will notify you of your outcome via the email address listed on your application.
 Please add firstname.lastname@example.org to your safe senders list to ensure any correspondence from us arrives in your inbox.

 The Melbourne JD commences in early February with a compulsory Orientation program on 31 January 2019 and an intensive two week summer subject starting 4 February 2019 prior to Semester 1.
 University key dates

 International students need to be in the country in time to attend an International Welcome event on 30 January 2019.

 Domestic applicants must be an Australian or New Zealand citizen or Australian permanent resident, or holder of a permanent humanitarian visa.

 When you complete and submit your application online, please select only one Fee type (CSP or FEE).
-All domestic applications are assessed for a CSP, Fee+Bursary, and Fee place regardless of the category you apply under (unless you are applying for the late round where only Fee places are available).
+All domestic applications are assessed for a CSP, Fee+Bursary, and Fee place regardless of the category you apply under.

 International applications are made directly to the University of Melbourne or through one of our Overseas Representatives.
 Note that while a fee will apply to sit the LSAT, no additional $100 University application assessment fee is required for Melbourne JD applicants.